spartanmayo/recursionschemes-1/recursionTalk.md

 ---

 In this piece of work, I want to share some notions about recursion schemes.
-Recursion schemes are a paradigm based on the abstraction of the recursive steps and the base cases in recursive data types.
-I will try to provide some justifications about its utilities and and a lot of examples where it can be useful.
-All the examples can be used as scala snippets and feel free to play with it in Scastie, an online scala editor.
+Recursion schemes are a paradigm based on the abstraction of the recursive steps and the base cases.
+I will try to provide some justifications about its utilities and a lot of examples where it can be useful.
+All the examples can be used as scala snippets and feel free to play with it in [Scastie](https://scastie.scala-lang.org/), an online scala editor.
 Enjoy!

 ## Introduction

 ---

 I'm sure that all of you, in some way, have heard about recursion.
 The idea of recursion lies in the usage of base definition and some rules to build new structures based on the previous one.
-One of the main examples are natural numbers, in the core of mathematics, and Lists in computer science.
-In both cases we have a base case that tell us an example of an element of our structure.
-In the case of natural numbers, the rule tell us that 0 is a natural number and for the case of Lists, Nil is a List.
+In this context, inductive and recursive constructions can be seen as points of view of the same idea.
+I prefer to talk about induction whenever I talk about data types and recursion referred to functions that traverse inductive types.
+One of the main examples are natural numbers, in mathematics, and lists in computer science.
+In both cases we have a base case that tell us an example of an element of our structure and rules to produce new elements.
+In the case of natural numbers, the base case is _0 is a natural number_ and for the case of Lists, Nil is a List.
 The next step is to provide a rule to build, inductively, new numbers and new lists.
-For the first one we have the basic rule _every natural number has a next element_.
-For lists, _every list is Nil or has a head of type A and a tail of type `List[A]`_.
-A simple implementetation of this two types in scala is:
+For the first one we have the basic rule _every natural number has a next element_ and, for lists, _every list is Nil or has a head of type A and a tail of type `List[A]`_.
+A simple implementation of these two types in Scala is:

 ```scala
 sealed trait Nat